-Daniel I. Goldberg focuses his practice on litigation and alternative dispute resolution, employment law, and general corporate law – including not-for-profit law.
+Daniel I. Goldberg focuses his practice on litigation and alternative dispute resolution, general corporate law – including not-for-profit law, and employment law.

 Litigation: Mr. Goldberg represents clients in the following areas of civil litigation: general commercial and complex business disputes, including those arising out of partnership/shareholder agreements, corporate duties (derivative claims), commercial paper and factoring agreements, insurance contracts (coverage disputes) and commercial leases, as well as agency, licensing and distributorship agreements.
 He further handles fraudulent conveyance, bankruptcy preference, unfair competition, professional malpractice, negligence, construction, and trademark infringement claims.
 Dan has experience with both hearings and trials before administrative agencies, arbitrators and state and federal trial and appellate courts.
 He has successfully argued cases before New York’s Appellate Term and Appellate Division.

 Employment: In the area of employment law, Dan litigates and advises clients on all matters arising out of the employer/employee relationship, including those based upon the discrimination laws and wage and hour and benefits laws.
 He further advises clients on and drafts employment agreements, handbooks, restrictive covenants, severance agreements, and confidentiality agreements.

 - Republic Insurance Company V. Banco De Seguios Del Estado, 2013 WL 3874027 (N.D.
 Ill) (Hart, J.), granting, in part, defendant’s motion for summary judgment on claims by a reinsured against a retrocessional counter-party – upon a determination that the reinsured failed to retain the contractually agreed upon a minimum amount of risk, and that a number claims were time-barred.